hannonhill/Cascade-Web-Services-Examples/php/working-with-templates/publish-template/README.md

 **Issues**

 Each page is published individually.
-This can lead to a bottleneck in the [Cascade Server publish queue](http://help.hannonhill.com/discussions/how-do-i/14581-how-to-clear-all-active-publish-jobs).
+Templates with many related templates can create a bottleneck in the [Cascade Server publish queue](http://help.hannonhill.com/discussions/how-do-i/14581-how-to-clear-all-active-publish-jobs).